 No referral is needed to begin.
 You can schedule an initial consultation, where we’ll review your symptoms, oral health, and airway indicators.

-If needed, we’ll coordinate diagnostic testing with a sleep doctor to support an accurate diagnosis and determine whether sleep apnea therapy is right for you.
+If diagnostic testing is needed, we coordinate with a sleep doctor to support an accurate diagnosis and determine whether sleep apnea therapy may be appropriate.
+With seamless online booking, getting started is simple.

 CPAP stands for Continuous Positive Airway Pressure.
 It's a breathing machine that pumps air through your airway with a mask that needs to be worn overnight.
 CPAP machines have been the traditional treatment for sleep apnea, helping keep your airway open while you sleep by delivering a steady stream of pressurized air.